ilyabo/ilyabo.github.com/src/pages/about/index.md

 geographic movement of people or goods, e.g. transport-related data.
 I wrote <a href="/assets/thesis.pdf" target="_blank" rel="noopener">my thesis</a> about this topic
 and developed <a href="https://flowmap.blue" target="_blank" rel="noopener">Flowmap.blue</a>, a
-free online tool for visualizing origin-destination movement data.
+free online tool for visualizing origin-destination movement.
 I share [much of my code online](https://github.com/ilyabo).

 I am the father of two wonderful kids.
 I like to play guitar and piano and